Watch this guitar practice video to learn how to improve your guitar playing by fixing your problems:

 Example below illustrates an isolated excerpt from a scale run (shown in red).
 To extend the excerpt, add notes in blue (one at a time) to it until you are playing the entire phrase.

-Use this practice approach to solve your guitar playing problems and speed up your musical progress.
+Use this guitar practice approach to improve your guitar playing and speed up your musical progress.

-To master your guitar technique and speed, download this free guitar speed guide.
+To master your guitar playing technique and speed, download this free guitar speed guide.